forseti-security/forseti-security/_docs/_latest/use/inventory.md

 ### Create a new inventory along with a data model

-Since the data model is widely used in Forseti, sometimes it's handy to just create the data model along with the newest inventory.
+Because the data model is widely used in Forseti, it can be helpful to create the data model along with the newest Inventory.

 ```bash
 $ forseti inventory create --import_as <MODEL_NAME>